MicrosoftDocs/connected-spaces/articles/video-inference-data-upload.md

 ![Screenshot of Privacy information pane with message at top](media/video-upload-message.jpg "Screenshot of Privacy information pane with message at top")

 The request might take several days to change.
 The **Save video data to the cloud** setting will be disabled until the change has occurred.
-When the change has occurred, the message will disappear and the controls will no longer available.
+When the change has occurred, the message will disappear.

 ## Benefits of uploading video and inference data